TempAqua/TempAqua_App/doc/USAGE.md

 > We developed a set of scripts to automate the data collection process.
 These scripts are located in the `/qgis/` folder.
 The following sections describe how to use these scripts.
 Installation process can be found [here](INSTALLATION.md).

-This script performs the following actions:
+This script copy the modified feature from one table to another one.

-- It validates the project by ensuring that it contains at least four layers, with at least two layers ending with '_archive', and at least two layers with names containing "media".
-- It transfers new or modified features from the normal table to the archived counterpart.

 ![tt](static/tempAqua_archiving.png)